 Trade Affirmation and Trade Confirmation in the trade cycle

 Trade affirmation, Trade capture basically refers to alleging the trade i.e. the trade economics is agreed by both the Counterparties, and a general affirmation is exchanged between them.
 It’s a little less stable state as compared to trade confirmation.
-So as the words itself suggests affirmation means to validate or state positively.
+So as the word itself suggests affirmation means to validate or state positively.

 But confirmation means to furthermore strengthen the trade by both the Counterparties.
 Once the trade is affirmed, Trade confirmation is exchanged between the parties through many types such as paper confirm exchanged over E-mail/Fax or it could be electronic confirm exchanged over third-party platforms like Mark it.